 On a credit card offer, the interest rate appears as the APR — or annual percentage rate.
 It can either be a fixed rate or a variable rate tied to another financial indicator, most commonly the prime rate.

-With a fixed-rate card, you know what the interest rate will be from month to month; a card with a variable rate can fluctuate.
+With a fixed-rate card, you know what the interest rate will be from month to month, whereas a card with a variable rate can fluctuate.
 However, even a card with a fixed interest rate can change based on certain triggers, such as paying your card — or any card — late or going over your limit.
 Or because the credit card issuer decides to change it.
 Yes, they really can do that; they just have to notify you.

 4. Review fees and penalties

 Interest isn’t the only charge you have to watch out for.
 Common charges include fees for balance transfers, cash advances and foreign transactions.
-There also are penalty charges for paying your bill late or going over your credit limit (they don’t decline your card; they just sock you with a fee for it).
+There are also penalty charges for paying your bill late or going over your credit limit (they don’t decline your card; they just sock you with a fee for it).

 “This is a crucial issue,” says Eric Tyson, author of “Personal Finance for Dummies.”
 “You might not intend to carry a balance.
 But before you agree to accept a card, understand all the terms and conditions because your situation might change … Stay away from ones with exorbitant fees and high late fees, even if the other features seem relatively attractive.”

 The best rewards credit cards offer the ability to earn cash back, points or miles on purchases you already make on a regular basis, such as groceries, dining out, streaming services, gas or anything else.
 If you can spend responsibly, why not pay with a credit card that will give you something in return?